-Due to the weakening of muscles mentioned above, everyday activities can become a lot harder to complete.
+Due to the weakening of the muscles mentioned above, everyday activities can become a lot harder to complete.
 This can be things such as walking, cooking, dressing, bathing, and even standing up when seated.
-Each of these activities require muscles to complete the task, and therefore they are impacted by declining levels of muscular fitness.
+Each of these activities requires muscles to complete the task, and therefore they are impacted by declining levels of muscular fitness.
 Resistance training can assist you in countering this decline and make it easier for you to complete the activities you enjoy.

 This is where we as Exercise Physiologists, come in and develop a resistance-based exercise program tailored specifically for you, to help you achieve your goals.
 Whether you want to improve your physical performance, or ability to complete everyday activities, we will identify muscle weaknesses through testing, and then walk you step by step through the program to make sure you are getting the best results.

-If you believe you or someone you know would benefit from a tailored resistance training program, give us a call at Generation Physio, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
+If you believe you or someone you know would benefit from a tailored resistance training program, give us a call at Gen Physio, we have a friendly team of professionals that are dedicated to changing the lives of our clients.
 All of our clinicians are mobile and come to your own home to conduct an examination.
 Give us a call on 1300 122 884 to book a consultation today.

 Ikezoe, T., Yasuyoshi, A., Hazaki, K., Kuroki, H., & Morinaga, T. (2007).
 Muscle strength and muscle endurance required for independent walking in the elderly.
 Journal of Physical Therapy Science, 19-22.